eneroth/git-externals/README.markdown

 Afterwards, you save the file and run:
     python3 git-externals.py

-Your local project directory structure now looks like this:
+Your local project folder structure now looks like this:
     ProjectDir/
       SomeFile.php
       libs/